reiinakano/reiinakano.github.io/_posts/2019-06-25-robust-neural-style-transfer.md

 I compared a regularly trained (non-robust) ResNet-50 with a robustly trained ResNet-50 on their performance on Gatys, et. al.'s original [neural style transfer][neural_style_transfer_arxiv] algorithm.
 For comparison, I also performed the style transfer with a regular VGG-19.

 My experiments can be fully reproduced inside this [Colab notebook][colab_link].
 To ensure a fair comparison despite different networks having different optimal hyperparameters, I performed a small grid search for each image and manually picked the best output per network.
+Further details can be read in a footnote [^6].

-The results can be explored in the diagram below.
+The results of the experiment can be explored in the diagram below.

 <script src="https://cdn.knightlab.com/libs/juxtapose/latest/js/juxtapose.min.js"></script>
 <link rel="stylesheet" href="https://cdn.knightlab.com/libs/juxtapose/latest/css/juxtapose.css">